 They made the choice to invest in the family.
 They’ve seen that the quality of the people in the family and who they are is going to determine if the family succeeds in the future.
-The business decisions are important, but they’re really derived from the quality of the family.”
+The business decisions are important, but they’re really derived from the quality of the family.

-Successful families typically accumulate and manage family wealth through hard work, risk-taking and discipline.
+Successful families typically accumulate and manage family wealth through hard work, risk-taking, and discipline.
 But the challenge that many families face is that, as the generations continue, the values and character that gave rise to the wealth become a distant memory.

 It’s also important to have frank discussions about your estate plan, especially if there are multiple heirs, in order to avoid or soften conflicts between members of future generations.
 A family legacy may be destroyed if the conversation is avoided.

 Families are often very generous and want to give back.
 But no two families do this the same way.
 Many families choose to give back — to make an impact on their world — based on their values and experiences.
 How families choose to give back and impact the world is typically tied back to the family mission.

 For some young people, this might mean joining or even starting a venture capital firm.
-For others, this might mean a tech startup.
-For many families, supporting these kinds of endeavors hearkens back to a spirit of entrepreneurship and risk-taking that gave rise to their wealth in the first place.
+In other cases, this might mean launching a tech startup.
+But supporting these kinds of endeavors hearkens back to a spirit of entrepreneurship and risk-taking that gave rise to their wealth in the first place.

-“One of the challenges we run into is the difference in financial knowledge across family members.
+One of the challenges we run into is the difference in financial knowledge across family members.
 Sometimes you’re in a room with one who wants to know the Sharpe ratio of the portfolio, and right next to them sits someone who has no idea what that means.
-Our goal becomes meeting both of them where they are so everyone can get something of value out of the discussion.”
+Our goal becomes meeting both of them where they are so everyone can get something of value out of the discussion.